nnande/ftl-serializer/README.md

 Custom attributes can be overridden by defining a method.

-The object (that is passed into the serializer) is be referred to as `obj`.
+The object (that is passed into the serializer) is referrenced to as `obj`.

 ```ruby
 class FastestHunkOfJunkInTheGalaxy < FTL::Serializer::Base